What Should You Do If The Home Appraisal Value Is Lower Than The Offer Price?

 In this situation, negotiating is the best option for the buyer and seller.
 Here are a couple things you can do to start negotiations:

 - Check with your lender to see if a second appraisal can be requested.
 Note: You’ll need to submit additional information to show the first appraisal was deficient.

-- Talk to your real estate agent
+- Talk to your real estate agent.

-- Do your research and know your leverage
+- Do your research and know your leverage.

-Tips For A Low Appraisal
+Tips To Avoid A Low Appraisal

 While low appraisals may be uncommon, they do occur.
 It’s best to be prepared for the possibility of this situation so you’re not caught off guard.
 Whether you’re selling or buying, be prepared.
-Review these tips so you know what to do to keep the process moving and not have the transaction fall through.
+Review these home appraisal tips so you know what to do to keep the process moving and not have the transaction fall through.